-CCEC provides scholarships for up to 10 campers to participate in the NC Co-op Council's Co-op Leadership Camp at the NC FFA Center at White Lake each summer.
+CCEC sponsors 8 students to attend Co-op Leadership Camp at the NC FFA Center at White Lake each summer.

 The event is hosted by the Cooperative Council of North Carolina (CCNC) to educate, connect and promote the cooperative way of doing business and provide a fun learning experience for the teens selected to attend.

-“The five-day camp costs teens nothing, not even transportation to and from the facility,” said CCEC Communications Director Lisa Galizia.
+“The five-day camp costs teens nothing, not even transportation to and from the facility,” said CCEC Communications Director Melissa Glenn.
 “The council runs a bus across the state to pick up campers and return them home at the end of the event.”